soulaway/cv/README.md

 > Junior Scientist, Ukrainian State Scientific Research Surveyor Institute, Donetsk, 2004 – 2008 (4 y.)

 Collection and analysis of geophysical data; Measurements of electrical, seismic, magnetic waves reflected from terrestrial bodies.
-Predicting of the violations in the earth's crust, determination the structure of the medium by the measured characteristics of of an electric field.
-Publications of the researches.
+Predicting of the violations in the rock mass, determination the structure of the medium by the measured characteristics of of an electric field.
+(Publications of the researches)[https://github.com/soulaway/cv/resources/geophisics-bub.md]

 **Education**